 ||168 (plus an additional 75 in Type 4 and 5 that I believe are V352)|

 R314 Goudey Wide Pen Overview

-The R314 Goudey Wide Pens sets consisted of black and white premium photos with replica signatures.
+The R314 Goudey Wide Pens sets consisted of black and white premium photos with player names written in cursive.

 Some collectors are hesitant to collect these.
 While often called cards, they are actually miniature photographs.
 Because they are categorized in the American Card Cataloged, though, they are often pursued by card collectors.
 The photos are on a thinner paper stock and easily damaged.

 Below is a short description of the five R314 Types as generally identified by collectors:

 - Type 1: Photos with a ‘Litho in USA’ printing in the white border – 120 cards

 - Type 2: Photos with the white borders but no ‘Litho in USA’ printing – 24 cards